SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-30-darwin-award-vaccine.md

    of vaccine just in time for the next delivery.
 This was Drakeford's policy.

-Strategy (1) vaccinates a bunch of people as fast as possible, making them at least partially immune.
+Strategy (1) vaccinates a bunch of people as fast as possible, making them at least partially immune as soon as possible.
 Strategy (2) makes those same people wait, while you vaccinate slowly for no particular reason other than that you want to be seen _doing_ something every day.
 It sacrifices lives for political theatre.

 Vaccines are not like food, to be rationed out in an emergency over a period of time, to prevent starvation.
 The correct strategy is to _use them up_ by getting them into